Crunchy Top Pumpkin Baked Oatmeal (Muffins Optional)

 *Pumpkin pie spice is a combination of cinnamon, ginger, nutmeg and allspice.
 If you do not have the pumpkin pie spice, use any combination of these that you like, or simply use cinnamon.

-When baking as muffins, I refrigerate the uncooked oatmeal in the mixing bowl then transfer to the muffin tin once the liquid has been absorbed by the oats.
-The recipe yields 8 regular muffins or 6 jumbo.
+**When baking as muffins, I refrigerate the uncooked oatmeal in the mixing bowl and transfer it to the muffin tin once the liquid has been absorbed by the oats.
+You can make 8 regular muffins or 6 jumbo.

 I am always experimenting with my recipes and here is my latest trick: For those who like a little extra “texture”, mix two tablespoons of steel cut oats into the batter and proceed as usual.
-A quarter to a half cup of chopped nuts is another great option.
+A quarter to a half cup of chopped nuts and/or shredded coconut are other good options.